Military judge removes prosecutor from Navy SEAL murder case

 Rugh said it was not in his power to determine if Cmdr.
 Christopher Czaplak violated ethical or professional rules, but the potential for a probe into those actions required that he be removed from the prosecution.

-Czaplak left in the middle of the deposition being conducted by video teleconference from San Diego as the two sides prepare for trial.
+Czaplak left in the middle of the testimony being recorded on video in San Diego for use at the trial.
 He did not return to the courtroom.

 Parlatore said it was a step in the right direction.